fbtrack

 What is a Periodic Tenancy?

-A periodic tenancy is a tenancy which rolls from month to month or period to period (depending on the frequency that rent is paid) with no fixed end date.
-A period can be weekly, monthly, quarterly, half yearly or even yearly.
+A periodic tenancy is a type of tenancy which rolls from month to month or period to period (depending on the frequency that rent is paid) with no fixed end date.
+The rental periods can be weekly, monthly, quarterly, half-yearly, or even yearly.
 A periodic tenancy can be contractual or statutory.

 What is a Contractual Periodic Tenancy?

-A contractual periodic tenancy is created when the AST agreement specifically states that, at the end of the fixed term, the contract will continue on a rolling basis.
-This simply means that the contract continues with all the same T&Cs and responsibilities on both parties.
+A contractual periodic tenancy is created when the AST agreement specifically states in the contract terms that, at the end of the fixed term, the contract will continue on a rolling basis.
+This simply means that the contract continues with all the same T&Cs and responsibilities on both parties, complying with the legal requirements.
 The AST contract will typically say something like “at the end of the fixed term the contract will continue on as a periodic tenancy” or “carry on period to period”.
-Essentially the contract allows for a continuation with no fixed end date.
+Essentially, the contract allows for a continuation with no fixed end date.

 What is a Statutory Periodic Tenancy?

-If the contract mentions nothing about what happens after the end of the fixed term and no new fixed term contract is signed, then in keeping with section 5 of the Housing Act 1988 the tenant is allowed to stay in the property under the same terms and conditions as per the expired AST contract and with rent payments and periods kept the same.
+If the contract mentions nothing about what happens after the end of the fixed term and no new fixed-term tenancy agreement is signed, then in keeping with legal requirements under section 5 of the Housing Act 1988, the tenant is allowed to stay in the property under the same terms and conditions as per the expired AST contract and with rent payments and rental periods kept the same.

-The first thing to understand is that if the fixed term ends and a statutory period tenancy starts a new contract has started with the start date being effectively the date on which the fixed term ended.
-With a contractual periodic tenancy, the original contract is simply being continued so no new contract is formed.
+The first thing to understand is that if the fixed term ends and a statutory periodic tenancy starts, a new contract has started with the start date being effectively the date on which the fixed term ended.
+With a contractual periodic tenancy, the original contract is simply being continued, so no new contract is formed.
 Why is this important?

 Periodic tenancies and council tax

-At the start of a tenancy a landlord is legally required to provide the tenant with an EPC certificate, the how to rent guide, the current gas safety certificate, an Electrical Installation Condition Report and details of the deposit protection scheme.
-If the contract rolls over to a contractual periodic tenancy then none of this needs to be supplied again, unless the document has expired.
+Both contractual and statutory periodic tenancies have specific legal requirements that landlords and tenants must adhere to.
+It is essential to review the contract terms carefully to understand the rights and responsibilities of each party.
+For instance, landlords are legally required to provide tenants with certain documents at the start of a tenancy, such as an EPC certificate, the “How to Rent” guide, the current gas safety certificate, an Electrical Installation Condition Report, and details of the deposit protection scheme.
+If the contract rolls over to a contractual periodic tenancy, then none of this needs to be supplied again unless the document has expired.
 For a statutory periodic tenancy, as a new tenancy has been formed, the landlord should re-supply the prescribed information to the tenant.

 Deposit protection and information

 Not serving the required information has particular importance as far as deposits are concerned.
-If the deposit has not been properly protected or the required information has not been provided in the required time then there is a difference in liability between the two contract types.
-For as contractual periodic tenancy the landlord could be liable to re-pay 1-3 times the deposit amount as a penalty.
-For a statutory contract, if the deposit was not properly protected at the start of the fixed term and then not properly protected at the start of the statutory tenancy, then the landlord is in default of two contracts and the liability doubles.
+If the deposit has not been properly protected or the required information has not been provided in the required time, then there is a difference in liability between the two contract types.
+For a contractual periodic tenancy, the landlord could be liable to re-pay 1-3 times the deposit amount as a penalty.
+For a statutory periodic tenancy, if the deposit was not properly protected at the start of the fixed term and then not properly protected at the start of the statutory tenancy, then the landlord is in default of two contracts, and the liability doubles.

 Rent increases in periodic tenancies

-In most AST contracts there is a rent review clause to allow for fair rent increases.
-If there is no rent review clause then the landlord can use a section 13 form 4 to increase the rent, but not until after the fixed term and not before the tenant has been in the property for at least 12 months.
-Where there is a statutory tenancy, any rent review clause in the AST is no longer valid.
-As such the landlord has to use a section 13 form 4 notice, but this can be done as soon as the fixed term ends rather than having to wait at least 12 months.
+In most AST contracts, there is a rent review clause to allow for fair rent increases.
+If there is no rent review clause, then the landlord can use a Section 13 Form 4 to increase the rent, but not until after the fixed term and not before the tenant has been in the property for at least 12 months.
+Where there is a statutory periodic tenancy, any rent review clause in the AST is no longer valid.
+As such, the landlord has to use a Section 13 Form 4 notice, but this can be done as soon as the fixed term ends rather than having to wait at least 12 months.

 Ending a periodic tenancy